Newark Liberty International Airport: Rail

 A monorail system, AirTrain Newark, connects the terminals with Newark Liberty International Airport Station.
 The station is served by New Jersey Transit's Northeast Corridor Line and North Jersey Coast Line, with connections to regional rail hubs such as Newark Penn Station, Secaucus Junction and New York Penn Station where transfers are available to any rail line in northern New Jersey or Long Island, New York.
 Amtrak's Northeast Regional and Keystone Service trains also stop at the Newark Liberty International Airport station.
 Passengers can ride the AirTrain for free between the terminals and the parking lots, parking garages, and rental car facilities.

+Station expansion

-In September 2012, Port Authority of New York and New Jersey announced that work would commence on a study to explore extending the PATH system to the station.
+In September 2012, Port Authority of New York and New Jersey announced commencement of a study to explore extending the PATH system to the station.
 The new station would be located at ground level to the west of the existing NJ Transit station.
+In 2014, the Board of Commissioners approved a formal proposal to extend the PATH to Newark Airport.
+On January 11, 2017, the Port Authority released its 10-year capital plan that included $1.7 billion for the extension.
+Under the plan, construction was projected to start in 2020, with service in 2026.

+In April 2023, plans for the station shifted to prioritize providing access from the station to the surrounding Dayton neighborhood and preliminary design and planning work began.
+The PATH train extension is "being deferred to a future capital plan" due to a "current funding shortfall."
+On March 22, 2024, the Port Authority approved the $160 million station expansion project to construct a pedestrian bridge from the station to a plaza off of Frelinghuysen Avenue accessible to pedestrians and cyclists with a drop off area for people coming by car or bus.
+The project doesn't include an extension of the PATH train but preserves a right of way in case the line is ever extended.
+The project is scheduled to be completed in 2026.